shrishrirang/azure-mobile-apps-node/src/data/contributor.md

 - If a single item is undeleted, it should resolve to the restored item.
 This is the behavior that is exposed to the client.
 - If multiple items are undeleted, it should resolve to an array of those items.
-- If the `version` parameter is specified, it should only restore the record if the `version` property matches.
+- If the `version` parameter is specified, it should only restore records if the `version` property matches.
-- If the `version` property does not match, an `Error` should be thrown with the `concurrency` property set to true.
+- If the `version` property is specified and no records are restored, an `Error` should be thrown with the `concurrency` property set to true.
-- If the `softDelete` option is not specified on the table configuration, this function should have no effect.
+- If the `softDelete` option is not specified on the table configuration, this function should have no effect and resolve to undefined.

 The query object is in the format described in the read section.
-For simple data provider scenarios, the query object has an `id` property corresponding with the value passed in the querystring.
+For simple data provider scenarios, the query object has an `id` property corresponding with the value passed in the querystring of undelete requests.

 ### truncate